-SmartGuardTM suspend unavailable:
+SmartGuard suspend unavailable:

-Once basal insulin resumes following either a Suspend before low or Suspend on low event, there will be a period of time when the SmartGuardTM suspend features are unavailable.
+Once basal insulin resumes following either a Suspend before low or Suspend on low event, there will be a period of time when the SmartGuard suspend features are unavailable.

-SmartGuardTM suspend features are most often not available for 30 minutes if you respond to the suspend alarm.
+SmartGuard suspend features are most often not available for 30 minutes if you respond to the suspend alarm.
 However, it can be up to 4 hours.
-See the MiniMedTM 770G SYSTEM USER GUIDE for more specific information about the unavailability period of the SmartGuardTM suspend features.
+See Suspend before low in your insulin pump user guide for more specific information about the unavailability period of the SmartGuard suspend features.